Aggressive Felony DWI Defense

 Penalties For A Felony DWI Conviction

-If you are convicted of a felony drunk driving charge, you may face the following consequences.
+If you are convicted of a felony drunk driving charge (first-degree DWI), you may face the following consequences.

-- Prison time: Not less than three years and up to seven years (or more if prior criminal history)
+- Prison time of not less than three years and up to seven years (or more with prior criminal history)

-- Automatic suspension or revocation of your driver’s license
+- Automatic revocation of your driver’s license for a minimum of four years

 - Possible license plate impoundment and vehicle forfeiture